Toxocious/Shinkiro/README.md

 The build system is set-up to use premake5, and currently generates the necessary Visual Studio files and configurations to build an [Editor](./Projects/Editor/) executable, an asset packer executable, an asset unpacker executable, and a variety of small core shared libraries.

-All shared libraries are prefixed with **`Core-*`**, such as "Core-Audio" where all code for audio-related functionality would be.
+All shared libraries are prefixed with **`Lib-*`**, such as "Lib-Audio" where all code for audio-related functionality would be.

 All executable applications are prefixed with **`*App-*`**.